neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 service endpoint with DeepSparse.
 The Server supports any Pipeline from DeepSparse, including object detection with YOLOv5, enabling you to send raw images to the endpoint and recieve the bounding boxes.

-Spin up the Server with the pruned-quantized YOLOv5s by running the following from the command line:
+Spin up the Server with the pruned-quantized YOLOv5s:

 ```bash
 deepsparse.server \